johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 IOG developed the essential tools and infrastructure with *Alonzo* to enable Plutus Platform application development. *Alonzo* enhanced Cardano Shelley’s basic multi-signature scripting language (multisig) with a rigorous methodology based on formal methods and verification.
 For more sophisticated and secure scripting capabilities, Multisig was updated to the Plutus Core language.
 The Alonzo ledger uses Plutus Core to enable advanced scripting leveraging the extended unspent transaction output (eUTXO) accounting model.

 The foundation for smart contracts must be both safe and dependable.
 As a result, Haskell was selected as the programming language for Plutus Core smart contracts.
-Haskell is a high-level programming language that is used by developers to code, which is then compiled into Plutus Core.
+Haskell is a high-level programming language that is used by developers to code, which is then compiled into Plutus Core.[^63]

 Haskell has been around since 1987, and it stands out among programming languages because of its high degree of trustworthiness.
 Smart contracts written in Haskell, using the Plutus framework, are designed to accomplish precisely what is expected of them and can be checked for correctness before being implemented.
 This ensures that smart contracts written on Cardano will be simple and secure, which is critical for applications that manage automated trading or large-scale money transfers.

 **What smart contracts technology is currently available?**

-Of the 18,000 cryptocurrencies around today, with only approximately 80 having smart contracts according to CryptoSlate.
-PolkaDot, Solana and Ethereum are among the participants on the market that support smart contracts.
+Of the 18,000 cryptocurrencies[^64] around today, with only approximately 80 having smart contracts according to CryptoSlate.[^65] PolkaDot, Solana and Ethereum are among the participants on the market that support smart contracts.
 Technology is changing to suit the market needs for systems that are quick, secure, accurate, and dependable.
 Many firms have attempted to install large-scale apps on these platforms and have run across ‘issues’.
-For example, the DAO hack, the Parity bug and the shambolic Solana Wormhole hack where $320m went missing.
-Despite recurring hacks and rug pulls, the most critical problems in smart contracts continue to surface.
-Anyone can write buggy, insecure code however Cardano strives for higher standards with a functional programming model supported with rigorous property-based testing and regular audits.
+For example, the DAO hack,[^66] the Parity bug and the shambolic Solana Wormhole hack[^67] where $320m went missing.
+Despite recurring hacks and rug pulls,[^68] the most critical problems in smart contracts continue to surface.[^69] Anyone can write buggy, insecure code however Cardano strives for higher standards with a functional programming model supported with rigorous property-based testing and regular audits.

 ## UTXO alliance

 IOG collaborates with other UTXO-based blockchains to develop novel solutions that will improve interoperability, programmability, and scalability.
-IOG announced a partnership with Ergo (ergoplatform.org), Nervos (nervos.org), and Topl (topl.co) to form the UTXO alliance during the 2021 Cardano Summit.
-They then invited Komodo (komodoplatform.com), Alephium (alephium.org) and DigiByte (digibyte.org) into the alliance as well.
+IOG announced a partnership with Ergo (ergoplatform.org), Nervos (nervos.org), and Topl (topl.co) to form the UTXO alliance during the 2021 Cardano Summit.[^70] They then invited Komodo (komodoplatform.com), Alephium (alephium.org) and DigiByte (digibyte.org) into the alliance as well.

 The UTXO alliance will help cross-ecosystem activities to expand UTXO’s smart contract capability.
 The joint goal of collaborating with other blockchain sector initiatives is to stimulate and support further research, development, and education throughout the whole area.

-The UTXO alliance’s purpose is to keep the UTXO model evolving in terms of interoperability, scalability (sharding, state channels, etc), and smart contract solutions.
+The UTXO alliance’s purpose is to keep the UTXO model evolving in terms of interoperability, scalability (sharding,[^71] state channels, etc), and smart contract solutions.
 Improving these solutions and leading major projects to develop bridges across blockchains enables everyone to have access to fair and accessible global finance.
 This also provides a collaborative effort to promote UTXO-based ledgers in the industry.
 Bitcoin is obviously the most well-known UTXO blockchain but spin-offs like Bitcoin Cash, Litecoin, and Zcash are among the other projects that use this approach.

 **Building bridges**

 Instead of depending on expensive middlemen, blockchain technology tackles the difficulties of centralization by allowing trustworthy peer-to-peer transactions based on cryptographic verification.
 To create a safe and decentralized environment for financial transactions, several blockchain solutions have developed.
 While these initiatives differ in terms of consensus protocols, accounting models, and smart contract approaches, they all concentrate on similar use cases.

-DeFi Growth has been consistent and shows no signs of slowing.
+DeFi Growth[^72] has been consistent and shows no signs of slowing.
 However, fragmented ecosystems, differing governance standards, technology versions, and feature support slow the development of the blockchain environment.
 Nasdaq’s forecast on DeFi Growth is shared by Romain Pellerin, IOG technology chief:

 > Mainstream blockchain adoption will pass only through the interconnection of networks, similar to how the Internet was built by the interconnection of intranets and extranets.